magao-x/handbook/operating/software/utils/lookyloo.rst

     -v, --verbose         Turn on debug output
     -t TITLE, --title TITLE
-                            (ignored in daemon mode) Title of observation to collect -p, --partial-match-ok
+                            (ignored in daemon mode) Title of observation to collect -e OBSERVER_EMAIL, --observer-email OBSERVER_EMAIL
+                            (ignored in daemon mode) Skip observations that are not by this observer (matches substrings, case- independent)
+    -p, --partial-match-ok
                             (ignored in daemon mode) A partial match (title provided is found anywhere in recorded title) is processed